 Plus, if you have a digital scale, you can easily make half batch cake mix recipes by weighing out half boxes of cake mix and adding half the ingredients listed on the box.

-That’s how I made this cake, which has a filling of white chocolate cheesecake surrounded by an easy cake mix cake.
+That’s how I made this cake.
+The filling is a white chocolate cheesecake surrounded by lime flavored cake.
 You could certainly use a scratch scratch Key lime cake, but since Pillsbury has a new seasonal Key lime cake mix, I used a mix.
 As for the filling, it works with just about any flavor of cake.
 I’ve used it in red velvet Bundts, peanut butter Bundt cakes and carrot.

 White Chocolate Cheesecake Filled Key Lime Bundt Cake